Johann Adam Möhler

 Johann Adam Möhler (6 May 1796 – 12 April 1838) was a German Roman Catholic theologian and priest associated with the Catholic Tübingen school.
+His main area of theology was in the comparison of Catholicism and Protestantism.

 He was born at Igersheim in the Bailiwick of Franconia of the Teutonic Order (from 1809 on part of Württemberg), and after studying philosophy and theology in the lyceum at Ellwangen, entered the University of Tübingen in 1817.
-Ordained to the priesthood in 1819, he was appointed to a curacy.
-He returned to Tübingen where he became privatdozent in 1825, an associate professor of theology in 1826 and a full professor in 1828.
+Ordained to the priesthood in 1819, he was appointed to serve in Riedlingen.
+He returned to Tübingen where he became privatdozent in 1825, an associate professor of theology in 1826, and a full professor in 1828.

 His lectures drew large audiences that included many Protestants.
-The controversy aroused by his Symbolik (1832) was such that in 1835 he left for the University of Munich, because of polemics with the Protestant Tübingen theologian Ferdinand Christian Baur.
-In 1838 he was appointed to the deanery of Würzburg, but died shortly afterwards.
+The controversy aroused by his Symbolik (1832) was such that in 1835, he left for the Ludwig-Maximilians-Universität München, because of polemics with the Protestant Tübingen theologian Ferdinand Christian Baur.
+In 1838, he was appointed to the deanery of Würzburg, but died shortly afterwards.

-He died young but was very influential for other theologians, such as Henri de Lubac, Yves Congar, and others.
+He died young, but was very influential for other theologians, such as Henri de Lubac, Yves Congar, and others.

 As a church historian, he has a more confessional and conservative orientation and organic thinking.